Lodewikus/cheatsheet/README.md

 `zerotier-cli -`
 `sudo zerotier-cli listnetworks`
-`sudo zerotier-cli leave <network ID>` You can leave and join to disconnect & reconnect
+`sudo zerotier-cli leave <network ID>` You can leave and join to disconnect & reconnect.